 According to the Associated Press, three people were hurt in the crash and subsequent fire, and four apartment buildings have sustained massive damage.

-Photographs from the scene showed black smoke billowing from near some buildings and flaming wreckage.
+scene showed black smoke billowing from near some buildings and flaming wreckage.

 The Hampton Roads area of Virginia has a large concentration of military bases, including Naval Station Norfolk, the largest naval base in the world.
 Naval Air Station Oceana is located in Virginia Beach, and was where the jet originated, according to the FAA.